Skip to main content

 • Bucket Path: The full GCS bucket path (e.g., gs://my-logs-bucket)

-• Service Account Credentials: Upload or paste your Google Cloud service account JSON credentials
+• Service Account Key File: Upload your Google Cloud service account JSON key file

 The log streaming configuration applies to your entire workspace.
-All logs matching your selected log types will be streamed to your GCS bucket in batches.
+Both user activity logs and system logs will be streamed to your GCS bucket in batches.

 Log Batching